Learn how to draw the right sample to reach your target audience.

-- Describe when to use margin of error calculations and confidence levels of reporting results.
+- Describe when to use margin of error calculations and confidence levels when reporting results.

 - Explain how to use the principles of sampling to make judgments about representativeness and bias in secondary data.

 - Describe the challenges researchers face when developing samples for international studies.